djradon/lumenous-template/src/site/documentation/index.md

 ---
 title: Documentation
-description: This section demonstrates a dynamic-generated left-navbar and internal TOC.
+description: This section demonstrates a dynamically-generated left-navbar and internal TOC.
 ---

 ## First Heading